-Shapr3D is my first real experience using CAD from a design perspective.
-I have played with a couple of other CAD programs, but to be honest, as a bit of technophobe I was always put off by the idea of sitting in front of a screen to model anything, so mainly I produced sketches by hand.
+"Shapr3D is my first real experience using CAD from a design perspective.
+I have played with a couple of other CAD programs, but to be honest, as a bit of a technophobe I was always put off by the idea of sitting in front of a screen to model anything, so I mainly produced sketches by hand."

-For me one of the best things about Shapr3D is how easy it is to learn.
-My experience with CAD drawing was very-very limited, so I was kind of dreading the learning process.
-However, after downloading the app and watching the first tutorial video, I was able to do a very basic 3D drawing within about fifteen minutes of opening the app.
+"For me one of the best things about Shapr3D is how easy it is to learn.
+My experience with CAD drawing was very very limited, so I was kind of dreading the learning process.
+However, after downloading the app and watching the first tutorial video, I was able to create a very basic 3D drawing within about fifteen minutes of opening the app."

-The tutorial videos are a great feature and really helped me to quickly pick up the basics of how to use all the basic functions of the app.
+“The tutorial videos are a great feature and really helped me quickly pick up all the basic functions of the app.
 Once you have these locked down, producing a drawing couldn’t be simpler.
-I’m at the point now, where I can take a drawing to a client and make any adjustments in real time whilst the client is there.
-Being able to do so has proved to be invaluable in helping to secure work and meet clients' expectations.
+I’m at the point now where I can take a drawing to a client and make any adjustments in real time whilst the client is there.
+Being able to do so has proven invaluable in helping to secure work and meet client expectations.”

-Every component can be grouped and broken down into smaller tasks making the build process more efficient and accurate, especially for a one man operation, like myself.
+Once a build begins, the drawing becomes a constant reference point, almost a storyboard for how a build will move forward.
+Every component can be grouped and broken down into smaller tasks making the build process more efficient and accurate, especially important for a one man operation.